Bahmni/performance-test/README.md

 - Domain object registry that represents various functions performed by the user

 > 📁 **scenarios**

+- Patient count will be calculated based on pace for each user and total duration
+- workload will be created for each user based on patient count

 - Closed System for simulating constant traffic of concurrent users